-- Too much baking powder: when I added 1 tablespoon of baking powder the cake was too crumbly and the sheets were not able to support the cake.
-With ½ tablespoon the sponge is firmer and more suitable for this recipe.
+- Too much baking powder: when I added 1 tbsp of baking powder the cake was too crumbly and the sheets were not able to support the cake.
+With 1/2 tbsp the sponge is firmer and more suitable for this recipe.

 - Did not stir the condensed milk: I tried letting the condensed milk cool down on its own, without me stirring it.
 It’s fine if you do so, however, the condensed milk will be a lot clumpier and it will be harder to mix with the whipped cream if you don’t cool it down while stirring it.

 - Distribute the cake batter evenly: try to do this to avoid an uneven sheet of cake.
 I do that with a spatula, but a spoon works too.

 - Cool down the condensed milk: I do this by filling up the sink with cold water, then I put the pot with the condensed milk in the cold water and I stir for a few minutes, until the condensed milk reaches room temperature.
 This way you’ll get a smooth, lump-free condensed milk.

 - Prepare all the elements before building the cake: it’s going to be a lot easier to build your vegan chocolate strawberry cake if everything is prepared in front of you.